 What public officials were involved in the insurrection - directly and indirectly?

 Where do we go from here as a nation?

 FEMA – launches funeral assistance program

 Starting this week people can apply for up to $9k per funeral and a maximum of $35,500 per application in COVID funeral reimbursements.
 Universal program.

-The applicant must be a U.S. citizen, non-citizen national, or qualified alien who incurred funeral expenses after Jan.
-20, 2020 for a death attributed to COVID-19.
+The applicant must be a U.S. citizen, non-citizen national, or a qualified alien who incurred funeral expenses after Jan.
+20, 2020, for a death attributed to COVID-19.